BashirYesufu/BashirYesufu/README.md

  <br/>

-- 🌱 I’m currently working with Swift, UIKit and SwiftUi.
+- 🌱 I’m currently working with Swift, UIKit, SwiftUi and Python.
 I also have experience building cross-platform mobile products using Flutter and Dart.
 I have built awesome products and can work in a cross-functional team.
 I am well versed in web development tools like HTLM, CSS, Javascript, Bootstrap and MongoDB.
 I am also currently learning AWS cloud computing.
 Github serves a host for the projects I've been working on as well as fun projects I'll be using to learn new concepts and frameworks.
 <br/>

 - 💞️ I’m looking to collaborate on more open-source projects to help the community.